Disclaimer:

 Comprehensive biography including detailed accounts of financial and legal issues.

-Sir Elton John arrives at the High Court in London with partner David Furnish, for day two of 53 year old singer giving evidence in his multi-million pound contract battle against accountancy firm PricewaterhouseCoopers and Andrew Haydon. *... former managing director of John Reid Enterprises (JREL), which for many years was his management company.
+Picture: Sir Elton John leaves the High Court in London with partner David Furnish, on day two of the 53-year-old singer giving evidence in his multi-million-pound contract battle against accountancy firm PricewaterhouseCoopers and Andrew Haydon.

 Nenhum comentário: